by Dr. C.H. Weaver M.D. updated 7/2019

 - Tecentriq® (atezolizumab)

 Epidermal growth factor receptor (EGFR): The EGFR pathway is a normal biologic pathway found in healthy cells.
 It is involved in regular cellular division and growth.
 However, certain mutations within the EGFR gene can lead to an overactive EGFR pathway, leading to the development and/or spread of cancer.
-These cancers are referred to as EGFR-positive, and there are several FDA-approved medications to block the activity of EGFR and slow cancer growth for EGFR-positive cancers.
-EGFR mutations are most common in people of Asian ethnicity, women, never-smokers, and those with a type of lung cancer known as adenocarcinoma.
-Researchers have reported that EFGR positive individuals treated with Tarceva® (erlotinib) plus chemotherapy have delayed time to cancer progression and improved survival compared to those treated with chemotherapy alone.3,7,8
+EGFR-targeted drugs that have been shown to benefit selected patients with NSCLC belong to a class of drugs known as tyrosine kinase inhibitors (TKIs).
+The drugs enter the cell and interfere with EGFR from within.
+There are several TKI's approved for the treatment of EGFR + NSCLC.

 Anaplastic Lymphoma Kinase (ALK) gene: Approximately 5% of all NSCLC’s have an ALK mutation.
 The ALK mutation is responsible for initiating and promoting cancer growth.
 Individuals with ALK+ NSCLC can be treated with precision cancer medicines that target this abnormality.
-Individuals with ALK+ lung cancer tend to be non-smokers or former light smokers; younger, have a type of NSCLC referred to as adenocarcinoma, and respond worse to standard chemotherapy regimens than patients who do not have the ALK mutation.
-Alecensa® (alectinib) and Xalkori (crizotinib) target ALK + NSCLC and recent studies have suggested that Alcensa may produce better outcomes.3,9,10
+Alecensa® (alectinib) and Xalkori (crizotinib) target ALK + NSCLC and recent studies have suggested that Alcensa may produce better outcomes.(3,9,11,13)

 - Zykadia® (ceritinib)